Is skateboarding dangerous

 Get comfortable with your skateboard

-Nothing will keep you safer on a skateboard like being comfortable and knowing your abilities.
+Nothing will keep you more safe on a skateboard like being comfortable and knowing your abilities.

 I was 14 I got my first skateboard for Christmas.
 It was a light blue element brand logo graphic skateboard.
 I would take it with me everywhere.